ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Docker allows you to package your app and host it on any operating system.
 This means no more, "It works on my machine" dialogue.

-Docker supports the full software lifecycle from development to production.
+Docker supports the full software life cycle from development to production.
 With Docker, software delivery doesn't have to be a painful and unpredictable process.

-## 3 Essentail Concepts
+## 3 Essential Concepts

 Using Docker often starts with creating a Dockerfile, then building an image, and finally running one or more containers.